btipling/Rosy/README.md

  .\bin\Debug\Packager.exe .\assets\sponza\sponza.gltf
  ```

 There are currently some hard coded asset paths in the level JSON file and in Editor.cpp that I need to clean up.
 The project will halt immediately if those assets are not there.
-They must be removed and replaced with other formats.
+They must be removed and replaced with other rsy assets present on the system.

 ### Hardware